Mini Amusement Parks (MAPs): A Testbed for Modelling Business Decisions: Results

 \subsection{CH1.
 Open-Ended Objective}

-We first benchmark GPT-5 Nano, GPT-5 \cite{gpt5}, Grok-4 \cite{grok4}, Claude Sonnet 4.5 \cite{claude_sonnet}, and Gemini 2.5 Pro \cite{gemini2_5} on \envacro. \cref{tab:main_results} shows that all benchmarked systems lag significantly behind humans; even the best model, GPT-5, achieves an average park value that is only 7.16\% of that achieved by humans.
-Further, GPT-5 took over two hours on average to play a full game, compared to the 50 minutes humans took to complete the game.
+We benchmark GPT-5 Nano, GPT-5 \cite{gpt5}, Grok-4 \cite{grok4}, Claude Sonnet 4.5 \cite{claude_sonnet}, Gemini 2.5 Pro \cite{gemini2_5}, Qwen3-VL-235B-Instruct \cite{qwen3}, and the two PPO-based RL agents \cite{ppo} on \envacro. \cref{tab:main_results} shows that all benchmarked systems substantially lag experts; even the best-performing model, GPT-5, achieves an average park value that is only 8.80\% of the human upper bound.
+Moreover, GPT-5 requires over 2 hours to complete a game, compared to $\sim$ 50 minutes for humans.